 No other function than steering and throttle/brake are allowed to operate with radio control by the driver.
 Any other electronic or hydraulic systems are not allowed in the car, with the exception of electronic fail save to stop the car in case of radio failure and the hydraulic brake system.
-Movable upper formula1 wing (DRS) can be operated together with brake or throttle function.
+Movable upper Formula 1 wing (DRS) can be operated together with brake or throttle function.
 A separate radio channel to operate DRS is not allowed.

 The use of an electronic fail-safe system is highly recommended.